What is the protocol for dealing with a death in custody or confinement?

 Enhance your knowledge for the Maine Criminal Justice Academy Test.
 Utilize flashcards and multiple choice questions with detailed explanations to ace your exam!

-The protocol for dealing with a death in custody or confinement involves a rigorous and structured approach to ensure that all necessary parties are involved in the investigation and that the death is addressed properly according to legal standards.
-The correct answer emphasizes the critical roles of the criminal investigation division, the chief of the medical examiner, and the department of corrections.
+The protocol for dealing with a death in custody or confinement involves several critical steps to ensure that the situation is handled according to legal and procedural standards.
+The correct approach includes notifying the criminal investigation division, the chief of the medical examiner, and the department of corrections.

 Subscribe